zamfi/ucb-jacobs-creative-programming-electronics-spring-2018/README.md

 # Creative Programming & Electronics, Jacobs@UCB, Spring 2018

-This course repository contains homework assignments, useful guides, and code for "Programming & Electronics" at UC Berkeley's Jacobs Institute, Spring 2018.
+This course repository contains homework assignments, useful guides, and code for "Creative Programming & Electronics" at UC Berkeley's Jacobs Institute, Spring 2018.

 Also included in this repository is the official [course syllabus](syllabus.pdf).